 The COVID-19 Assessment Centre, established by Thunder Bay Regional Health Sciences Centre in collaboration with the Thunder Bay District Health Unit (TBDHU), is intended to enhance the protection of all patients, staff and community members.

 The Assessment Centre is located on-site outside of the Hospital’s Emergency Department.
 Because the Assessment Centre is a separate space, it reduces the risk of infection spread and eases pressure on the Emergency Department.
 Assessments for COVID-19 symptoms will be conducted by nurses who will make recommendations regarding patient self-monitoring, self-isolation and/or treatment.

-The COVID-19 Assessment Centre is available ONLY to those who have been directed by the TBDHU or Telehealth Ontario to attend it.
+The COVID-19 Assessment Centre is available ONLY to those who have scheduled a booking.

 The need to perform COVID-19 swab testing will be determined by medical directives.